rescrv/blue/macarunes/README.md

 - `RequestBuilder` and `Loader` assemble the root macaroon plus the transitive set of discharge macaroons a client should send with a request.

-The caveat language has three cases:
+The caveat language has four cases:

 - Exact-string caveats require a verifier context string with exactly the same bytes.
 - Expiration caveats require a verifier current time and `expiration > current_time`; equality is expired.
+- Not-before caveats require a verifier current time and `current_time >= not_before`; equality is valid.
 - Third-party caveats require a matching discharge macaroon, bound to the root macaroon for this request.